-Selected by the Broncos in the third round (98th overall) of the 2016 NFL Draft from Boston College, Simmons has consistently demonstrated a commitment to using his platform to impact the community during his six seasons as a Bronco.
-Simmons' commitment to his community has not wavered throughout his time in Denver, continuously expanding the reach of his impact, varying from social justice efforts to mentoring local youth and creating his own foundation to expand beyond Colorado.
+Selected by the Broncos in the first round (20th overall) of the 2017 NFL Draft from University of Utah, Bolles has consistently demonstrated a commitment to using his platform to impact the community during his seven seasons as a Bronco.
+Bolles' commitment to his community has not wavered throughout his time in Denver, continuously expanding the reach of his impact, varying from empowering children with learning disabilities to mentoring local justice-involved youth and using his foundation to spread kindness.

-More information about the Walter Payton NFL Man of the Year Award can be found at www.nfl.com/manoftheyear.
+More information about the Walter Payton NFL Man of the Year Award presented by Nationwide can be found at www.nfl.com/manoftheyear